Eric L. Huntley

-Eric Lindbergh Huntley (born September 25, 1929) is a Guyanese-born activist, publisher and educator whose work promotes Black literature and social justice in the United Kingdom.
+Eric Lindbergh Huntley (25 September 1929 – 21 January 2026) was a Guyanese-born British activist, publisher and educator whose work promoted Black literature and social justice in the United Kingdom.
 Alongside his wife, Jessica Huntley, he co-founded Bogle-L'Ouverture Publications, a pioneering independent publishing house that provided a platform for radical Black voices and literature in Britain.

 Early life and political activism

+Huntley was born on 25 September 1929 in Georgetown, British Guiana (now Guyana), one of his parents' 12 children; his father Frank, was a prison warder, and his mother Selina was a housewife.
+Huntley attended primary school in Georgetown but family hardship meant that he could not continue to high school, and he found work with the local post office.
+He met Jessica Carroll, a trainee typist, in 1948 and they married two years later, moving to the nearby village of Buxton.

-Huntley was born in British Guiana (now Guyana), where he became politically active from a young age.
-He was involved in the start of Guyana's People's Progressive Party (PPP), an anti-colonial movement advocating for Guyana's independence from British rule.
-His activism led to a year of incarceration in 1953 when the British government suspended the country's constitution.
+Huntley became politically active from a young age, and was involved in the 1950 founding of the People's Progressive Party (PPP), an anti-colonial movement advocating for Guyana's independence from British rule.
+Working as a postman in Buxton, he managed to save enough money to buy a duplicating machine, on which he produced an unofficial journal for the Post Office Workers' Trade Union.
+His activism led to a year of incarceration, when the British government suspended the country's constitution in 1953 and in 1954 Huntley was arrested for breaking a curfew.

 In 1957, facing political repression, he emigrated to London, with Jessica joining him a year later.
 Once in the UK, the Huntleys quickly became involved in the growing struggles for racial and social justice, particularly within the African-Caribbean community.

 Publishing and advocacy

-In 1968, Huntley and his wife Jessica founded Bogle-L'Ouverture Publications, named after Caribbean freedom fighters Paul Bogle and Toussaint L’Ouverture.
+In 1968, together with a group of associates, Huntley and his wife Jessica founded Bogle-L'Ouverture Publications (BLP), named after Caribbean freedom fighters Paul Bogle and Toussaint L’Ouverture.
 The immediate catalyst for this venture was the banning of the Guyanese historian Walter Rodney from returning to his teaching position in Jamaica due to his radical political views.
-In response, the Huntleys published Rodney's The Groundings with My Brothers in 1969, marking the beginning of their efforts to amplify the voices of Black intellectuals, writers, and activists.
+In response, the Huntleys – with the encouragement of two existing Black publishers, John La Rose of New Beacon Books (founded in 1966) and Margaret Busby of Allison and Busby (founded in 1967) – published Rodney's The Groundings with My Brothers in 1969, marking the beginning of their efforts to amplify the voices of Black intellectuals, writers, and activists.
 The publishing house went on to produce works by notable figures such as Linton Kwesi Johnson, Valerie Bloom, Andrew Salkey and Lemn Sissay, contributing significantly to the dissemination of Black radical thought in Britain.
+Huntley was also an author himself, with his book Two Lives: Life and Times of Florence Nightingale and Mary Seacole being published by BLP in 1993.